Skip to main content

 Tips from OraVisa

-- Check whether you qualify for visa-free entry first — most Dubai residents with a Schengen visa do not need a Serbia visa
+• Check whether you qualify for visa-free entry first — most Dubai residents with a Schengen, UK, EU, or US visa do not need a Serbia visa

 Need Help with Your Serbia Visa?

-OraVisa assists Dubai residents with the complete Serbia visa process — from eligibility assessment to embassy coordination and document preparation.
+OraVisa assists Dubai residents with the complete Serbia visa process — from eligibility assessment to online or embassy submission and document preparation.

 How much does a Serbia visa cost from Dubai?